zhehaowang/zhehao.me/book-notes/ecpp/it18-25-designs-and-declarations.md

 }
 ```
 In general, overloading function templates is fine, but std is special:
-It's ok to specialize templates in std, but not ok to add new templates (or classes or functions or anything else) to std.
+It's ok to specialize templates in `std`, but not ok to add new templates (or classes or functions or anything else) to `std`.
 (However programs that cross this line will compile, but this will be undefined behavior.)

-Unfortunately, this overload template in std will be seen as adding functions to std, and this approach yields undefined behavior per above.
+Unfortunately, this overload template in `std` will be seen as adding functions to `std`, and this approach yields undefined behavior per above.
 So what do we do?
-We still declare an overload, just not in std namespace.
+We still declare an overload, just not in `std` namespace.
-Say Widget's in namespace WidgetStuff, we could do
+Say `Widget`'s in namespace `WidgetStuff`, we could do
 ```cpp
 namespace WidgetStuff {
   ...                                     // templatized WidgetImpl, etc.